Key points to remember

 - coughs up a large amount of blood

-Dial 111 for urgent medical help if your child
+Dial 111 within New Zealand (use the appropriate emergency number in other countries) for urgent medical help if your child

 - is having difficulty talking because they are so short of breath